 The Lx controller supports up to 50 user defined waveforms in addition to the 3 standard waveforms.
 Custom waveforms cannot be created from the front panel of the Lx Series.
-Rather, they have to be downloaded through the IEEE-488, RS232C, LAN or USB interface.
+Rather, they have to be downloaded through the IEEE-488 or RS232C interface.